jbidinger/ansible-role-authconfig/README.md

 Author Information
 ------------------
+Jon Bidinger based on work by:
    Jeff Gibson, Dan Rue and Adrian Herrera